googleapis/managedkafka/README.md

 The second alternative offers a solution for non-Java Kafka clients, but requires you to set up a local authentication server.
 This server's role is to securely exchange your application's default credentials with the Kafka client, enabling authentication and authorization for accessing the Kafka cluster.

-In either case, your client will use the Google Auth libraries in order to authenticate using the default environment credentials.
-By default on GCP environments such as GKE or GCE, it means the library will use the environment default credentials.
-This behavior can be modified to point to different credentials via the GOOGLE_APPLICATION_CREDENTIALS environment variable as described in [this article](https://github.com/googleapis/google-auth-library-java?tab=readme-ov-file#getting-application-default-credentials).
+In either case, your client leverages Google Auth libraries for authentication using default environment credentials.
+On GCP environments like GKE or GCE, this typically implies using the environment service accounts.
+You can override this behavior and specify different credentials using the GOOGLE_APPLICATION_CREDENTIALS environment variable, as detailed in [this article](https://github.com/googleapis/google-auth-library-java?tab=readme-ov-file#getting-application-default-credentials).

 ## Kafka Java Auth Client Handler